 The new prey, replacing the one eaten by the predator, is the \jargon{offspring} of two other prey.
 This is the motivation for using tournaments of size 3: the least fit prey dies, and is replaced by the offspring of the tournament's two surviving prey.
 This is why their relative fitness is irrelevant, they both become the \jargon{parents} given as input to the \jargon{crossover} operation.

 In GP (and \lazypredator{}) individuals are represented as tree structures.
-In this simulation, those trees are interpreted as \texsyn{} programs as described in \nameref{subsec:texture_synthesis}.
+In this simulation, those trees are interpreted as \texsyn{} programs as described in Section \nameref{subsec:texture_synthesis}.
 The GP crossover operation is defined on two abstract parent trees.
 First they are copied to preserve the originals.
 One copy is chosen as recipient and one as donor.
-In each a “random subtree” is selected.
-The recipient's random subtree is replaced by the donor's random subtree, by splicing the pointers between tree nodes, see Figure \ref{fig:TexSyn_overview}.
+In each, a ``random subtree'' is selected.
+The recipient's random subtree is replaced by the donor's random subtree, by effectively splicing the pointers between tree nodes, see Figure \ref{fig:TexSyn_overview}.

 After crossover, a mutation operator further modifies the offspring.
 It traverses the tree, finding all the leaf nodes, which here correspond to numerical constants in the texture programs.
-Because \lazypredator{} uses \jargon{strongly typed genetic programming} \cite{montana_strongly_1995} each leaf belongs to a specific application-defined type (for example: a floating point number between 0 and 1).
-A method of the type's class can mutate (“jiggle”) the constant value of a leaf node (for example, add a small signed random offset, then clip back into the type's range).
-After crossover and mutation the new offspring is inserted into the population, replacing the dead prey.
+Because \lazypredator{} uses \jargon{strongly typed genetic programming} \citep{montana_strongly_1995} each leaf belongs to a specific application-defined type (for example: a floating point number between 0 and 1).
+A method of the type's class can mutate (''jiggle'') the constant value of a leaf node (for example, add a small signed random offset, then clip back into the type's range).
+After crossover and mutation, the offspring is put into the population, replacing the dead prey.

 Predators are represented as convolutional neural nets, see section \nameref{subsec:predator_vision} below.
 For predator offspring, a surviving parent is selected from the tournament.
 All its parameters are directly copied, then mutated by adding signed noise to each model parameter.
 This is a population-based mutation-only \jargon{evolutionary strategy} as opposed to a \jargon{genetic algorithm} or \jargon{genetic programming}.
 Predators then learn (fine-tune) during their lifetime.